Director of Parent Engagement & Advocacy

 Work examples

-At Alpha, parent advocacy functions as a primary growth mechanism, not an auxiliary support function.
-You'll facilitate high-stakes conversations, orchestrate conversion-driving events, and build commitment one family at a time.
-Success requires mastering both messaging and the underlying model.
-You must thoroughly understand what differentiates Alpha—and communicate those distinctions in ways that influence decisions.
+At Alpha, parent advocacy functions as a growth engine, not a support operation.
+You'll facilitate high-trust dialogues, design events that drive conversion, and build conviction one family at a time.
+That requires mastery of both the substance and the system.
+You'll need comprehensive understanding of what distinguishes Alpha—and how to articulate that in ways that resonate deeply.

-Interested in the narratives you'll help develop and amplify?
+Want to explore the narratives you'll help shape and amplify?
 Begin here:

 🎥 Why Families Leave Traditional School for Alpha

-Listen to three Alpha fathers explain their rejection of conventional education—and how Alpha's approach has transformed their children's confidence, autonomy, and academic achievement.
+Listen as three Alpha fathers explain their decision to move away from conventional education—and how Alpha's approach has transformed their children's confidence, independence, and academic performance.

 👉 Watch the conversation (24 min)